The Neatest Colombian Christmas Traditions

 Cause who doesn’t like a little extra cash, Colombian Christmas tradition or no?

-By the way if you do live in Colombia and employ a maid or cook regularly, it is generally expected and in many cases legally required that you do give them a prima.
+By the way if you do live in Colombia and employ a maid or cook regularly, it is generally expected, and in many cases legally required, that you do give them a prima, both in December and mid-year.

-And, well, if you live in an apartment building, the porteros will likely make sure you know where the Aguinaldos box is and give you a few reminders in the weeks leading up to Christmas in Colombia.
+And, well, if you live in an apartment building, the porteros will most assrredly make sure you know where the Aguinaldos box is and give you a few reminders in the weeks leading up to Christmas!

 If there’s one thing I’ve learned after a decade living in Colombia, it is that Colombians love to have a good time!